emilkloeden/qqg-rs/README.md

 OPTIONS:
     -h, --help       Print help information
-    -H, --headers    Output only the headers of the search results -j, --json       Output results as JSON
+    -H, --headers    Output only the headers of the search results -u, --urls       Output only the urls of the search results -j, --json       Output results as JSON
     -V, --version    Print version information
 ```